oracle/graal/docs/getting-started/graalvm-community/linux.md

 Follow these steps to install GraalVM:

 1. Navigate to the [GraalVM Downloads page](https://www.graalvm.org/downloads/).
 Select **17** or **20** for the Java version, **Linux** for the operating system, **x64** or **aarch64** for the architecture, and download.
 It will download Oracle GraalVM.
-To download GraalVM Community Edition, go to the [GraalVM Releases repository on GitHub](https://github.com/graalvm/graalvm-ce-builds/releases).

-2. Change directory to the location where you want to install GraalVM, then move the _.tar.gz_ file to that directory.
+2. Change to directory where you want to install GraalVM, then move the _.tar.gz_ file to that directory.

 3. Unzip the archive:
     ```shell
     tar -xzf graalvm-ce-jdk-<version>_linux-<architecture>.tar.gz
     ```
 4. There can be multiple JDKs installed on the machine.
 The next step is to configure the runtime environment:
-  - Point the `PATH` environment variable to the GraalVM _bin_ directory:
+  - Set the value of the `PATH` environment variable to the GraalVM _bin_ directory:
     ```shell
     export PATH=/path/to/<graalvm>/bin:$PATH
     ```